JinalShah2002/House-Prices-Challenge-Solution/README.md

 2. Getting the Data - Complete
 3. Exploring the Data - Complete
 4. Data Preprocessing - Complete
-5. Model Development - Current Step
+5. Model Development - Complete
-6. Model Tuning - Not done yet
+6. Model Tuning/Ensemble Learning - On this step
 7. Deploying Model on Test Set & Presentation of Solution - Not done yet
 ## What tools are used in this project?
 * [Pandas](https://pandas.pydata.org/docs/getting_started/index.html)